 If you are keeping birds inside a home environment, such as at a microsanctuary, keep in mind their love of eating small, especially shiny objects.
 You may have to bird-proof any area that they have free access to!

-Large Breed Chickens are especially prone to eating non-food objects, so you must be extra vigilant in keeping their living space free of anything they could decide looks exciting to eat!
+Large Breed Chickens are especially prone to eating non-food objects, so you must be extra vigilant in keeping their The indoor or outdoor area where an animal resident lives, eats, and rests. free of anything they could decide looks exciting to eat!

 Traumatic Reticuloperitonitis | Merck Veterinary Manual (Non-Compassionate Source)